Monitor-Kibana-Using-Telegraf-and-MetricFire

 Introduction

-Monitoring Kibana instances is crucial to ensure optimal performance, identify potential bottlenecks, and promptly address issues that may impact the accessibility and functionality of the platform.
+Monitoring Kibana instances is crucial to ensuring optimal performance, identifying potential bottlenecks, and promptly addressing issues that may impact the platform's accessibility and functionality.
 Regular monitoring allows for proactive maintenance, enabling organizations to deliver a seamless and responsive user experience while ensuring the stability and reliability of their ELK stack.

 In this article, we'll detail how to use the Telegraf agent to collect performance metrics from your Kibana instance and forward them to a data source.